lidofinance/docs/docs/multisigs/committees.md

 **Forum topic:** [Launch of LIDO on Polygon](https://research.lido.fi/t/lido-on-l2-third-edition-polygon/4068)

-**Purpose of the multisig:** The multisig is set up to receive assets from Liquidity Observation Lab Committee multisig on Ethereum and distributes its assets between other approved recipients.
+**Purpose of the multisig:** The multisig is set up to receive assets from the Liquidity Observation Lab Committee multisig on Ethereum and distribute them between other approved recipients.

 **Quorum:** 2/3